An overwhelming choice

 Loans on most platforms pay interests monthly.
 However, there are several exceptions.

-CrowdEstate’s real-estate projects and all of BulkEstate’s projects usually reimburse the capital and interests only once the project is completed.
+CrowdEstate’s real-estate projects and all of BulkEstate’s projects usually reimburse the principal and interests only once the project is completed.
 For EstateGuru’s projects, the reimbursement frequency varies from one loan to another.
 It may be monthly, or happen at the end of the project’s duration, at the same time as the interests.

 Shame on me !
 This essential aspect was missing on previous aspects of this comparison.